ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .output}

-In the code above, the first parameter (`int arr[]`) accepts any array whose elements are of type `int`, whatever its length.
+In the code above, the first parameter (`int arr[]`) accepts any array whose elements are of type `int` of any length.
-For that reason, we have included a second parameter that tells the function the length of each array that we pass to it as
+For that reason, it is often necessary to provide a second parameter that tells the function the length of the array that
-its first parameter.
-This allows the for loop that prints out the array to know the range to iterate in the array passed,
+is passed to it.
+In this case the length is used to determine how many loop iterations are required to display all the
-without going out of range.
+array values.

 In a function declaration, it is also possible to include multi-dimensional arrays.
 For multi-demensional array paramemters, the
 first dimension is always left empty.